hujack891/MRAG/data/doc_cleaned/New_Thunderclap_Temple_Walkthrough.md

 Time your attacks well to find the gaps in his defenses, and remember to cultivate your Spirits and upgrade your Transformation Spell abilities as needed.
 When Non-Pure is finally defeated, you'll be able to absorb the last disciples spirit, the Non-Pure Spirit.

-Non-Pure

 ![Wukong Thunderclap 71.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/c/c0/Wukong_Thunderclap_71.jpg)

 Before leaving his boss room, be sure to look where he was initially standing to find the last **Meditation Point** in Chapter 3, and gain your free Skill Point.

-The Hall, New Thunderclap Temple Meditation Spot

 ## Mahavira Hall